gabeeOSLinux/gabeeOSLinuxQtile-conky-help/README.md

-Modifying a conky by closebox73
+Inspired by a conky by closebox73